From Second-Order Differential Geometry to Stochastic Geometric Mechanics: Stochastic Lagrangian mechanics

 over a suitable domain of diffusions $X$ on $M$, where $L$ is an admissible second-order Lagrangian lifted from $L_0$.

-In order to formulate a well-posed stochastic variational problem, we need to assume that the metric $g$ is geodesically complete, and that the connection $\nabla$ is the associated Levi-Civita connection.
-The former can be achieved, for example, when $M$ is connected (see, e.g., \cite[p.
+In order to formulate a well-posed stochastic variational problem in an economical way, we assume that the manifold $M$ is compact and the metric $g$ is geodesically complete (which will be used to characterize the variations of diffusions in Lemma \ref{variation-aspt}), and that the connection $\nabla$ is the associated Levi-Civita connection.
+The geodesic completeness can be ensured, for example, if $M$ is connected (see, e.g., \cite[p.
 346]{Lee13}).
 Whenever the metric $g$ is given, the associated Levi-Civita connection is uniquely determined, due to the fundamental theorem of Riemannian geometry \cite[Theorem IV.2.2]{KN63}.
 We will refer to such a geodesically complete Riemannian metric as a \emph{reference metric tensor}.

 For a fixed point $q \in M$ and a probability distribution $\mu\in \Pred(M)$ on $M$, we define an admissible class of diffusions by

 where $I_{(0,q)}^{(T,\mu)}(M)$ denotes the set all $M$-valued diffusion processes starting from $q$ at $t=0$ and with final distribution $\mu$, i.e., $\P\circ (X(T))^{-1} = \mu$.
 The action functional $\mathcal S$ is now defined on the set $\A_g([0,T];q, \mu)$, that is, $\mathcal S: \A_g([0,T];q, \mu) \to \R$.